-Contracts of lease, which were entered into prior the coming into force of this Scheme, whether in their original period or after being renewed according to law, will only be considered if:
+Contracts of the lease, which were entered into prior to the coming into force of this Scheme, whether in their original period or after being renewed according to law, will only be considered if:

 - the rent payable both before (for a period of at least six months) and after the coming into force of this Scheme is the same; or

 - where the rent has increased, this has been the result of the law, or as a result of a judgment of a competent court;

 provided in both cases the Housing Authority is satisfied that there is no collusion between the parties; and

 - the applicant is a Maltese citizen or an EU citizen, a person enjoying a refugee status, a person who possesses the status of subsidiary protection, who enjoys a long-term residence status, or who enjoys a specific residence authorization.
 In the case only of married couples but not separated, one of the couple must be a Maltese or EU citizen; and

 - applicants are residents of Malta and have been so residents continuously for not less than eighteen (18) consecutive months immediately preceding the date of application; and

 - in the case of married couples, two persons who have entered into a Civil Union, and who are not legally or de facto separated or more than three applicants together, the application for Assistance under this Scheme must be made jointly in solidum;

 - the property is in a good state of repair and in a habitable condition;

 - the lessor is an owner, or emphyteuta (provided that the relative emphyteusis does not exceed twenty-one years);